equalsraf/slides-build-systems/build.md

 - Runs on Unix, everyone knows ./configure && make && make install
 - Good C/C++
 - If that is all you need, great
-- (sarcasrm) writing configure scripts and m4 is fun
+- (sarcasm) writing configure scripts and m4 is fun

 ---

 # Ant

-Because Java, and your build system needs to understand your compiler remember
+- Because Java, and your build system needs to understand your compiler remember

-In Android Ant was replaced by Gradle.
+- In Android Ant was replaced by Gradle.

 ---

 # Maven

-Because Ant didn't download and manage 300 dependencies automagically.
-Java is good at messing up dependencies.
+- Because Ant didn't download and manage 300 dependencies automagically.
+- Java is good at messing up dependencies.

 ---